 26 MUST-SEE STOPS ON YOUR LAP OF AUSTRALIA

 Dreaming of completing a lap of Australia is something many of us do.
 It’s the ultimate road trip, an adventure of a lifetime that offers almost every type of terrain imaginable.
 Along the way, you will discover incredible places by accident, but some epic places should be jotted onto your dream map to make sure you don’t miss them.
-For this collection we interviewed a number of travellers who had been on their own Australian road trips for their favourite places.
+For this collection, we interviewed a number of travellers who had been on their own Australian road trips for their favourite places.

 This post contains affiliate links.
 Our full disclosure policy is here.